gurkirt20-2-2004/Moveinsyn_vendor_cab_assignement/Fleet-main/README.md

-Vendor Cab and Driver Onboarding & Vendor Hierarchy Management
+->Vendor Cab and Driver Onboarding & Vendor Hierarchy Management

 This project is a dashboard for managing vendors, their drivers, cabs, and the overall vendor hierarchy.
 The idea is to give a super vendor full control over multiple sub-vendors, and to make onboarding and monitoring easy.